windsuzu/console.jay/content/english-grammar/Stative or non-action verbs.md

 (own, belong)
 - This is where I **belong**.
 ## 4. Others
-(agree, be, depend, need, mean, remember, realise, recognise, seem, want)
+(agree, be, depend, need, mean, remember, realize, recognize, seem, want)
 - Please, give me my money; I **need** it now.

 But there are some verbs that have both **dynamic** and **stative** meaning.
 For example, **have**, **think**, or **see**.